dcarley24/fireflies-asana-automation/README.md

 ## Running the Application

+### Running Locally for Development

 1.  **Start the Flask Server:**
     From the project's root directory, run the application.
     ```bash
     python app.py
     ```
-    The server will start on `http://0.0.0.0:5019`.
+    The server will start on `http://localhost:5019`.
+The `/webhook/fireflies` endpoint will be available for local testing.

-2.  **Expose the Server with `ngrok`:**
-    In a new terminal window, start `ngrok` to create a public URL that forwards to your local server.
-    ```bash
-    ngrok http 5019
+### Deployment for Live Webhooks

+For the application to receive live webhook notifications from Fireflies.ai, it must be deployed to a hosting service that provides a stable, public URL (e.g., Render, Heroku, AWS).

+1. Deploy the application to your chosen hosting provider.
-    ```ngrok` will provide you with a public URL (e.g., `https://random-string.ngrok-free.app`).
+2. Once deployed, you will have a public URL for the service (e.g., `https://your-app-name.onrender.com`).

-3.  **Configure the Fireflies Webhook:**
-    * Log in to your Fireflies.ai account and navigate to your API/Integrations settings.
+3. Go to your Fireflies.ai developer settings and configure the webhook to point to your public URL's webhook endpoint: `https://<your-public-app-url>/webhook/fireflies`.
-    * Create a new webhook for the "Transcription Completed" event.
-    * **Secret key:** Paste the same `FIREFLIES_WEBHOOK_SECRET` value from your `.env` file.
-    * Save and enable the webhook.

-## Testing
+## Testing the Webhook Locally

-You can test the entire workflow without waiting for a new meeting by simulating the Fireflies webhook with `curl`.
+You can test the entire workflow without deploying the application by sending a simulated webhook request to your local running server using `curl`.
+This is the recommended way to test changes during development.

 1. Get a valid Meeting ID from a past meeting in your Fireflies account.
-2. Run the following command in a terminal, replacing the placeholder values.
+2. Run the following command in a terminal, replacing the placeholder values with your real data.
+This command sends the request directly to your local server.

     ```bash
     curl -X POST http://localhost:5019/webhook/fireflies \
     -H "Content-Type: application/json" \